Obligations for registered painting contractors

 A written notice of an audit will be issued to the registered painting and decorating contractor to allow adequate time to retrieve the relevant or required documents ready for the audit.

 During the audit, the registered painting and decorating contractor will have an opportunity to discuss any compliance related matters.

-Building Commission officers are bound by the Department of Commerce Code of Conduct.
-Any information obtained during the audit will remain confidential unless the Board or the Building Commission is required to disclose the information by law.
+Building and Energy officers are bound by the Department of Mines, Industry Regulation and Safety's Code of Conduct.
+Any information obtained during the audit will remain confidential unless the Board or Building and Energy is required to disclose the information by law.